 Upcoming lecture recitals

-Wolf Rosenberg (168) Tuesday, 28.
-January 2025, Konzerthaus Berlin, Werner-Otto-Saal, 20 h
+Wolf Rosenberg Wolf Rosenberg Wolf Rosenberg (169) Thursday, 27.
+February 2025, Konzerthaus Berlin, Musikclub, 20 h

 Following lecture recitals